faquanly/cse15l-lab-reports5/index.md

         - The `compile-errors.txt` file shows that the code works.
         - Another response from a TA: "So, the code words with command `grep "Compile error" $all_results > compile-errors.txt` but does not work with `grep "test results" $all_results > run-results.txt`.
 What do you think?
 Which one should you check on this command?
 What `all_result` variable is about?"
    - [c] Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
         - After the student got the response with some leading questions from the TA, he looked back on the `grep "test results" $all_results > run-results.txt` and checked the `result.txt` content.
-He realized that there was a typo in the phrase `test results` (with "T" in `Test` should be uppercase).
+He realized that there was a typo in the phrase `test results` (with the "T" in `Test` should be uppercase -> correct one: `Test results`).
 He fixed the bug which is the command line now become `grep "Test results" $all_results > run-results.txt`.
       ![screenshot from trying to fix the bug](lab5-1-4.png) Here is the screenshot running the code after fixing the bug which is the command line `grep "Test results" $all_results > run-results.txt`.
       ![screenshot from trying to fix the bug](lab5-1-5.png) Here is `all_result.txt` file with all test results information after fixing the bug and re-run the code.
    - [d] At the end, all the information needed about the setup:
       - The file and directory structure needed: https://github.com/ucsd-cse15l-f23/skill_demo3_data
       - The contents of each file before fixing the bug.
      `grade.sh`
      ```
         original_dir=`pwd`